harriskoud/oddsAssignment/README.md

 - Basic swagger implementation for exposing the endpoints.

 # Technologies
-Java 8, Spring boot framework, H2 in memory Data base, gradle.
+Java 8, Spring boot framework, H2 in memory DB, gradle.

 # Architecture
 The project consists of one component